Lithos-hub/VUEJS-corporate-dashboard/README.md

 By now, there are only some options and features available, but I will develop more changes and fixes with future versions and updates.

+Changelog:

+Version 1.1.2

+* New logo and favicon

+Version 1.1.1

+* Added some fixes in Tasks section

+Version 1.1.0

+* Added dynamic modals in Team section

 ## Project setup
 ```
 npm install